danieleteti/delphimvcframework/README.md

 These are the most notable:

-  * Mapper (convert JSON in Object and back, !ObjectList in !JSONArray and back, !DataSets in JSONArray or !ObjectList and back)
+  * Mapper (convert JSON in Object and back, ObjectList in JSONArray and back, DataSets in JSONArray or ObjectList and back)
   * LuaDelphiBinding (integrate Lua script into Delphi native code)
   * eLua (convert eLua into plain Lua executable script just like PHP or JSP)

 ##Samples and documentation
 DMVCFramework is provided with a lot of examples focused on specific functionality.
-All samples are in "Samples" folder
+All samples are in [Samples](https://github.com/danieleteti/delphimvcframework/tree/master/samples) folder

 #Sample Controller